imerkle/rosetta-solana/README.md

 #### Nonce transfers

 To send a transaction with a nonce you need to add metadata to construction_preprosess with `{"metadata": {"with_nonce": {"account": "address of nonce account"}}}`

+#### Balance changing Operations

+See imp of `OperationType` in `src/types.rs` for list of balance changing operations.
+They might also require additional metadata depending on operation.
+Operation where only change is fees are not considered balance changing operation.
+Operation with only 1 balance change with no equal opposite signed opration are also not balance changing e.g mint or burn.

 ### Examples
 See tests in `src/construction.rs` to see complete working examples.